-- 1. Students will understand the divers electronic device fabrication. - 2.
-Students will have in-depth technical knowledge in one or more areas of specialization.
-3. Students will have practical understanding of the major engineering concepts and demonstrate application of their theoretical knowledge of the concepts and help to get the - 4.
-Students will be able to interact scientifically with industry both within and outside of a - 5.
-Students will develop an appreciation of continuing educational and professional
+- 1. Implement the electronic device fabrication techniques. - 2.
+Have practical understanding of the major engineering concepts and demonstrate application of their theoretical knowledge of the concepts and help to get the academic and industrial jobs. - 3.
+Able to interact scientifically with industry both within and outside of a classroom setting. - 4.
+Develop an appreciation of continuing educational and professional development.